tomdee/calico-docker/docs/getting_started/general/Demonstration.md

     5e36a7c6b7f0        quay.io/coreos/etcd  "/etcd --name calico   30 minutes ago      Up 30 minutes       0.0.0.0:4001->4001/tcp, 0.0.0.0:7001->7001/tcp   quay.io-coreos-etcd

 ## Networking containers.
-TODO - intro about what is actually going to be shown here.
-How networking is only done _after_ the container is started etc...

 ### Starting containers
 Let's go ahead and start a few of containers on each host.